Weather of 2017: Tornadoes

 The year started with an intense tornado outbreak that became the 2nd largest and 2nd deadliest for January.
 The 81 tornadoes resulted in 20 deaths.
 An EF3 tornado in Mississippi caused 4 deaths, 57 injuries and $9.46 million in damage.
 The next day, an EF3 tornado in Georgia causes 11 deaths, 45 injuries and $2.5 million in damage.
 Another EF3 tornado in Georgia caused 5 deaths, 40 injuries and $310 million in damage.
-Total damage was $1.3 bilion in damages.
+Total damage was $1.3 billion in damages.
 Two weeks later, an EF3 tornado strikes New Orleans, causing 33 injuries, including 5-6 serious.
 It caused at least $2.7 million in damage.
 It was part of a small outbreak of 15 tornadoes that day.
 Total economic losses were estimated at $175 million.
 Another intense outbreak occurs in late February and early March.
 This included an EF4 tornado in Missouri and Illinois, causing 1 death, 12 injuries and $14.8 million in damage.
 Another EF3 in Illinois and Indiana causes 1 death, 2 injuries and $5.7 million in damage.
 As another tornado that day killed two in Illinois, the total death toll was four.
 Total damage is $1.3 billion.
 A week later, another tornado outbreak affected the Central United States.
 Nineteen people were injured, Damage totaled $2.5 billion.
 More tornadoes affect the US on April 2 and 3.
 The 59 tornadoes from the system cause 3 deaths.
 Less than a week later, two die due to a tornado in Paraguay.
 Another tornado outbreak affected the United States in late April and early May.
 The storm system resulted in $1.9 billion, and caused 20 total deaths.
 Five of those deaths are tornadic.
 Two fatal tornadoes strike Canton, Texas which cause a combined 4 fatalities, 49 injuries and $1.87 million.
 A tornado outbreak sequence in mid to late May results in 2 deaths, 39 injuries and $975 million.
 Significant tornadic activity slowed down after this.
 On August 6, a small outbreak of tornadoes occurred near Tulsa, Oklahoma.
 The tornadoes cause 30 injuries, all due to an EF2 in Tulsa, and $50.24 million, of which $50 million is due to the EF2 in Tulsa.
 Five days later, more tornadoes occur in China.
 The tornadoes cause 5 deaths and 58 injuries.